fredvs/uoslib/readme.txt

 .
 Listen to multiple inputs and outputs.

-uos uses the PortAudio, SndFile and Mpg123 audio libraries.
+uos uses the SoundTouch, PortAudio, SndFile and Mpg123 audio libraries.

 Included in the package:
 .
-Examples fpGUI, LCL(Lazarus) and console.
+Examples Pascal fpGUI, LCL(Lazarus) and console.

 Fred van Stappen
 fiens@hotmail.com